samfinard/Final-Project/readme.md

   - English song/artist with Russian lyrics (ex. line 189)
   - Instead of lyrics, a list of other songs (ex.
 193)

-quick way to check is look at 0 values for the isEnglish column - however this isn't enough songs with no lyrics already have 0 in the correct_lyrics column - can ignore
+quick way to check is look at 0 values for the isEnglish column - however this isn't enough.

+  songs with no lyrics already have 0 in the correct_lyrics column - can ignore

 **incorrect lyrics should be flagged 0 in the correct_lyrics column - not necessary to copy paste lyrics yourself **